Sacha-Marciano/se_project_aroundtheus/README.md

 - "Desktop structure": HTML structure was built and styles for desktop viewport created.
 - "Tablet and phone browser support": Page was styled according to figma brief for phone and tablet viewports
 - "Self revision and README.md": Revision of the code and fixing of details, creation of the README.md file
+- "Like button hover fix": fix of the button when hovered
+- "Fixes after review": Implemented all of reviewer corrections
+- "README.md update and video add" : Made a few corrections and added the link of the video to the README.md

 ## Project description